chaya-n/shop-management-ssms/README.md

 ## Getting Started

-The method for authentication if only using an email and a password.
+The method for authentication is email and password.
 Email must be of valid format and the password must be of 6 characters atleast.

 I have used FirsebaseAuth and Firestore for this project.